Critics’ Picks: Feb 3 - Feb 9, 2017

 Peter Saul: From Pop to Politics

 Three paintings, 16 works on paper and one painted sculpture track aspects of the transformation Saul’s work underwent from 1957 to 1967.
 The Pop aspect is inescapable (and inescapably new for painting), but so is an established Surrealist sense of warped time/space dislocation and gestural paint-handling with Expressionist verve.
 In combination with vernacular subject matter, the mix sets his work apart.
-Through Feb.
+Ends Saturday, Feb.
 18. Read more

 Bouchardon: Royal Artist of the Enlightenment

 His work nudged the visually delightful excesses of Rococo art toward the more sober gravity of Neo-Classicism.The only fragment of the artist’s extravagant monument to Louis XV that remains intact is the last object at the end of this enlightening exhibition.
 (Christopher Knight) (Ends Sunday, April 2) Read more

 U.S. Courthouse Downtown

 The $350-million, 633,000-square-foot federal courthouse, designed by Skidmore, Owings & Merrill, between Hill Street and Broadway, across the street from The Times, is an unusually polished work of civic architecture — especially by the standards of Los Angeles, where well-wrought public buildings have been comparatively rare in recent decades.
 Ten stories high, with broad shoulders and careful posture, it takes the form of a cube sheathed in walls of glass.
 Read more

 ‘Renaissance and Reformation: German Art in the Age of Dürer and Cranach’